Shahraehash/AutoML/docs/src/processor-guide/automated-preprocessor.md

 ![Finalizing Files for Use in MILO](./images/apt_10.png)

 The zip file contains training_and_initial_validation.csv file, generalization_testing.csv, and summary.png which is a snapshot of the final step summary.
-An audit folder is also included which maps the original files and rows (corresponding separate files display the details on any removed rows or imputed rows for closer evaluation).
+An audit folder is also included which maps the original files and rows (corresponding separate files display the details on any removed rows or imputed rows for closer evaluation). **Please note, the audit rows match Excel's index method of labeling the column names as row 1 and the first data row as row 2.**

 ![Summary of All Files Provided with Export](./images/apt_11.png)